 Stir the reserved broth and add it to the pot along with the hominy.
 Bring to a boil.
 Reduce the heat to medium-low and simmer, stirring occasionally, until the vegetables are very soft and the liquid is slightly thickened, 7 to 10 minutes.

 Cut any large shrimp in half, then add all of the shrimp to the pot.
 Simmer just until the shrimp are pink and curled, 2 to 3 minutes.

 Stir in the chopped cilantro.
 Ladle the soup into shallow bowls and garnish with cilantro leaves, sour cream, lime wedges, and tortilla chips and serve.

 Premium Seafood Subscription Box

 Serve a cold, crisp lager alongside this flavorful soup to balance the heat of the poblanos and sweetness of the shrimp.

 Crabmeat and shells add richness and flavor to the soup and broth.
 Replace the shrimp shells and shrimp with the shells and crabmeat from 1 Dungeness crab cluster.
 Serve jalapeño hot sauce on the side for extra heat.

 Reduced-fat sour cream is a fine alternative to its full-fat counterpart.
-To cheat a creamy texture, puree the soup using an immersion blender in step 3 before you add the shrimp.
+To cheat a creamy texture, puree the soup using an immersion blender just before you add the shrimp.